-In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning the ongoing demolition of residential buildings and threats of forced evictions of their residents, the majority of them being older persons, persons with disabilities and persons with complex medical conditions, from affordable and social housing located in the London borough of Hammersmith and Fulham.
-In particular, the long-term involvement of local authorities in a development project resulting in the demolition of at least two buildings of social rental homes may be in violation of the human right to adequate housing, which will be further impacted by the ongoing demolitions.
+In this connection, we would like to bring to the attention of your company information we have received concerning the ongoing demolition of affordable and social residential buildings and threats of forced evictions of their residents, the majority of them being older persons, persons with disabilities and persons with complex medical conditions, the building being located in the London borough of Hammersmith and Fulham, United Kingdom.
+In particular, the involvement of your company in a redevelopment project resulting in the demolition of at least two buildings of social rental homes may be in violation of the human right to adequate housing.